-Thursday, Feb.
-7, 12:15 p.m.
-Reid Memorial Library.
+- 2/9 – D.C.
+Cooper on Public Speaking: 11 a.m.-noon, Reid Memorial Library.
 Communications expert D.C.
 Cooper will highlight information on the value and importance of becoming proficient in public speaking.
-Learn how to develop skills to become more confident and competent when speaking in a formal and informal setting will be explored.
+Participants will learn how to develop skills to become more confident and competent when speaking in a formal and informal setting.

 - 2/10 – Alton Mayor David Goins Talk: 11 a.m.-noon, Reid Memorial Library.
 Alton Mayor David Goins will discuss his decades-long career in law enforcement and his most recent accomplishment as the top city official of Alton.
 This inspiring message will educate students and citizens on best practices to succeed in life.

 - 2/16 – Big George Brock Jr. and the NGK Band: 11:30. a.m.-1 p.m., The Commons.
 A variety of blues styles will be explained and performed.

 - 2/17 – Underground Railroad Tour: 1-3 p.m., meet at Campus Safety & Security.
 Participants will tour various locations throughout the Riverbend area, where slaves sought refuge as they escaped the South.
 This year’s tour will visit Otterville – believed to be where the first integrated school originated – and the Cheney Mansion, maintained by the Jersey County Historical Society in Jerseyville.
 J.E.
 Robinson will provide the history and expertise, describing these noteworthy destinations.
 The tour is free, but reservations are required.
 RSVP by emailing firstname.lastname@example.org.
 The coach bus will depart at 1 p.m. from the parking lot next to the Campus Safety building on the north entrance of L&C’s Godfrey Campus.